What is your Ofsted rating?

 How often will my child go outside to play?

 We aim to have all children outside at least twice a day, all year round.
 As we treat all children as individuals there may be times when your little one does not wish to go outside, and this is always taken into consideration.
 During warmer weather children can access the outdoors as much as they want, working around the hottest part of the day.
 If the weather is particularly hot, we will follow sun protection guidance and request that families provide their own sun care cream and legionnaire style caps.

 Do you go for trips/walks?

 Yes, we often have trips to the local library, train station and ‘Pirate Park’.
-Staff are also encouraged to book the nursery minibus and plan other trips further afield – the farm, zoo, pumpkin patch.
+Staff also use the minibus to go further afield such as the farm, zoo, and pumpkin patch.